Warmblood - Horse Breed & Info

 Warmblood Horse Article and Photos Copyrighted - see credits below

-The Warmblood horse - is such a horse a member of a specific breed of warmbloods, or is it only a type of horse that carries certain distinguishable characteristics in performance and in general genetics?
+Is a Warmblood a member of a specific breed of warmbloods, or is it only a type of horse that carries certain distinguishable characteristics in performance and in general genetics?

 You may buy a talented or untalented Thoroughbred, but registration within a breed means you are buying certain physical and genetic characteristics within a group of horses that have been selectively bred for just those characteristics and which determine to a very large extend that horse's conformation, performance and temperament.

 Horses are used mainly for sport and recreation.
 The competitive sport horse disciplines have been growing in popularity for a long time now.
-Many warmblood types, from many countries have been refined by adding Thoroughbred or other blood and have proven to be stupendous sport horses.
+Warmbloods from many countries have been refined by adding Thoroughbred or other blood and have proven to be stupendous sport horses.
 The market has determined the value of breeding horses for success in competition.
-Many have proven to be highly successful in international competitions and therefore in the new market place.
+It is undisputed that many have proven to be highly successful in international competitions, but it is also true that those competitions have been tailored to the abilities and shortcomings of the Warmblood.

 The international success of once local horses is really a story of dedicated study of bloodlines, characteristics that breed on, and compatible crosses.
 It is only fair that these horses also carry forward a local pride in accomplishment as well as generation of revenue.

-A Few of the Most Successful with Pride of Name and Place, highlighted on this site:
+A Few of the Most Successful with Pride of Name and Place:

 Budenny - Russia